taylanyildiz/flutter_omr/example/README.md

-# flutter_orm_example
+# flutter_omr_example

-Demonstrates how to use the flutter_orm plugin.
+Demonstrates how to use the flutter_omr plugin.

 ## Getting Started